 "When we launched this pilot we were hoping it would persuade people to use harm reduction strategies," says Dr. Mark Lysyshyn, medical health officer with Vancouver Coastal Health (VCH).
 "This is exactly what we are seeing, so we're encouraged to know that empowering people with information about their risks is leading to safer choices."

 Over the past nine months (July 2016 to March 2017) clients at Insite checked their drugs more than 1,000 times.
-Overall, 79% of drugs checked were positive for fentanyl, including 83% of heroin samples, 82% of crystal meth, and 40% of cocaine.
+Overall, 79% of drugs checked were positive for fentanyl, including 83% of heroin samples.

 Clients use a test strip, a product originally developed to check urine, at their injection booth.
 The client dilutes their substance with a few drops of water and a positive or negative for fentanyl is revealed within seconds.
 This method exclusively checks for fentanyl; it does not detect other types of fentanyl analogues like Carfentanil.